Hvar island is set just off the Dalmatian coast of Croatia in the Adriatic Sea.

 The beautiful streets, architecture, coastal location, and surrounding hills and mountains make Hvar Town a very scenic place, and it’s busy in the peak summer season without being too overcrowded.

-When visiting Hvar Town here are some of the top things to see and do…
+When visiting Hvar Town, here are some top things to see and do.

 The Town Square

-There is a variety of buildings lining the square, but all beautiful in their own ways – they date from the period between the 15th and 17th centuries and include St Stephen’s Cathedral.
+Various buildings line the square, but all beautiful in their ways – they date from the 15th and 17th centuries and include St Stephen’s Cathedral.

-This cathedral has soma parts that date back as far as the 14th century, but with additions from the following three centuries the cathedral has many different infusions of architecture.
+This cathedral has soma parts that date back to the 14th century, but with additions from the following three centuries, the cathedral has many different infusions of architecture.

-Other major buildings to see include the Bishop’s Palace, the Paladini Palace, and the Hektorovic Palace, which remains unfinished.
+Other significant buildings include the Bishop’s Palace, the Paladini Palace, and the Hektorovic Palace, which remains unfinished.

 Town Walls and Fortress

-The Town Walls of Hvar date originally from the 13th century though there have been some alterations and additions in later centuries too.
+The Town Walls of Hvar date originally from the 13th century though there have been some alterations and additions in later centuries.

-You can get a get view of the walls if you look up toward the fortress as they stretch from here down to the square where a number of houses and buildings have been literally built into the walls.
+You can see the walls if you look up toward the fortress as they stretch from here down to the square, where some houses and buildings have been built into the walls.

-The fortress itself, known as the Spanish Fort, dates from between the 1580s when a new fortress had to be built following the destruction of the old one due to a gunpowder explosion.
+The fortress, known as the Spanish Fort, dates from the 1580s when a new defence had to be built following the destruction of the old one due to a gunpowder explosion.

 Outside the Town

-If you have time to venture a little farther outside of Hvar Town there are several other very nice places to visit.
+If you have time to venture a little farther outside of Hvar Town, there are several other charming places to visit.

-To the south of town, on a cape, is the Franciscan Monastery and church, built in the late 15th century to the Renaissance style.
+To the south of town, a cape is a Franciscan Monastery and church built in the late 15th century in the Renaissance style.

 You can visit the house as it is preserved as a museum and set among beautiful gardens.